cosmigo/pmotion-assets/_assets/sass/README.md

 # Sass Source Files

-This folder contains the Sass/SCSS sources to build the custom CSS stylesheets used in AsciiDoc files to add syntax highlighting themes for code blocks highligthed via [André Simon]’s [Highlight] tool.
+This folder contains the Sass/SCSS sources to build the custom CSS stylesheets used in [Asciidoctor]  (Ruby) toolchain to add syntax highlighting themes for code blocks highligthed via [André Simon]’s [Highlight] tool.

 The CSS defines various higlighting themes targetting specific languages, plus a default fallback theme for all languages that don't have a dedicated theme: